earthstar-project/earthstar/README.md

 storage.paths({ lowPath: '/abc', limit: 100 })
 storage.paths({ pathPrefix: '/wiki/' })

-// You can sync to another Storage with the same workspace address let storage2 = new StorageMemory([ValidatorEs4], '+gardening.xxxxxxxx');
+// You can sync to another Storage that has the same workspace address let storage2 = new StorageMemory([ValidatorEs4], '+gardening.xxxxxxxx');
 storage.sync(storage2);
 // Now storage and storage2 are identical.